 9. Virtual conferences: Organisations that hold regular paid events such as state or national conferences are turning to internet delivery, particularly during COVID-19 while physical gatherings are problematic.
 These range in length and often include a mix of formats such as live-streamed keynote speakers, workshops and pre-recorded breakout streams made available on the event website.

 10. Stakeholder briefings: Industry briefings with external stakeholders and suppliers that were once held face-to-face are now being held on webinar platforms, with breakout chat rooms, Q&A, pre-recorded speakers and other features.

 11. Online trade shows: Technologies like webinar platforms are being used to stage job fairs, trade shows and exhibition halls featuring suppliers that might have booked a booth at a face-to-face shindig, with product demos conducted over the internet along with an opportunity for Q&A, virtual swag bags containing offers and other features.

 Webinar and conferencing platforms are the most popular tools to use for virtual events, whatever their format.

 Examples of great virtual events

 Along with virtual and hybrid events, announcements and summits, we’ve seen digital galas and award nights, online concerts and performances, virtual tours and open days, and many other variations.
-Here is a taste of some of the best so far in 2020:
+Here is a taste of some of the best so far:

 Cannes Lions Live: A free global festival focused on creativity and marketing, the online festival replaced the annual pilgrimage to Cannes, France, undertaken by advertising creatives from around the world in June each year.
 The week-long celebration of creativity featured live streams, online presentations, masterclasses, and networking for the global creative community.